19 Types of Laminate Flooring for Durability & Ease of Installation

 A great feature of distressed laminate flooring is its overall versatility.
 Unlike most other options, there is no uniformity with this model.
 Some call this hand scraped, by the way.

 Its randomness and use of multiple colors make it stand out from all alternatives.
 It also adds a layer of sophistication to the decor of your house and makes it more attractive.
+Watch out though, because it'll be hard to detect scratches on these floors, and it's important to fix scratches on laminate floors before cleaning them or you can cause much bigger issues if liquid gets beneath the sealant layer.

 Types of Laminate Flooring by Material